How to pronounce “Nixtamal”?

 Nixtamal does offer configuration when importing it which can be used to provide a minimal package set if needed.

-Wishful thoughts would be if Nixpkgs weren’t so monolithic, so that core features like compilers & fetchers could be separate from general packaging, but where these lines get drawn are not clear or simple.
+Wishful thoughts would be that if Nixpkgs weren’t so monolithic, core features like compilers & fetchers could be separate from general packaging, but where these lines get drawn are neither clear nor simple.

 Why OCaml as the main programming language?